Schenklengsfeld: Community council

 The community's executive (Gemeindevorstand) is made up of six members, with four seats allotted to the SPD (Hans-Otto Burschel, Uwe Wolf, Dieter Kümmel, Peter Bock), and two to the CDU (Hans Heimeroth, Gunter Rexroth).

 Mayors

 Mayor Horst Hannich (SPD) was elected on 31 October 1999 with 86.0% of the vote.
 After 30 years in office, Hannich did not stand as a candidate in the mayoral election on 27 November 2005, but was named honorary mayor.
 In the runoff election, Stefan Gensler (CDU), with 51.1% of the vote, beat his opponent Werner Kümmel (SPD), who got 48.9% of the vote.
 Stefan Gensler took office on 2 May 2006.
 In 2017 Christoph Möller was elected mayor.
+Andre Wenzel (BL) won the 2023 mayoral election with 70.15% of the vote.

 Coat of arms

 The community's arms might be described thus: Argent a linden twig fourché vert with six leaves, in chief dexter a cross patée gules.